-Imposing sanctions on terrorist groups reveals pathologies on both sides of the Atlantic.
-In the US, politics and bureaucratic inertia hinders the removal of groups when circumstances change.
-In the EU, inertia and the rigid approach of the CJEU hinder efforts to impose sanctions and make them stick
+Imposing sanctions on terrorist groups has revealed pathologies on both sides of the Atlantic.
+In the US, as David Phillips and Kelly Berkell recently noted, both politics and bureaucratic inertia make lists too “sticky,” hindering the removal of groups when circumstances change.
+Conversely, in the EU, inertia and the rigid approach of the European Court of Justice (CJEU) hinder needed efforts to impose sanctions and make them stick.

 Latest in PKK